-What follows is our investment thesis, backed by three different arguments which we think will come true in the next 2 decades:
+What follows is an investment thesis for $ABNB, backed by three different arguments which we think will come true in the next 2 decades:

 1. full remote work is inevitable given the popularity of English and the advantages for both employees and employers of working remotely

 3. the rise of web3 will make salaries paid in crypto the norm